PEESEgroup/Hydropower/README.md

 ## 3. Demo

-Pre-rendered figure panels are included under `figures/` so the published results can be inspected immediately without running anything.

-To regenerate them from the bundled data:
+The figure panels are not committed to the repository; a single script builds them from the bundled data into `figures/`:

 ```bash
 bash 06_figures/reproduce_figures.sh           # uses `python` on PATH